cjpanda/ecommerce-dashboard/README.md

 This is an Ecommerce DashBoard Project.
-This Project powers my Ecommerce Store Project
+This Project powers my ##Ecommerce Store Project

-## Developed Using
+## Developed Using:
 Reactjs, NextJs, Typescript, Shadcn UI, MySQL(for database), PrismaDB, TailwindCSS, Stripe API, Clerk for User Account and Auth, Cloudinary for Image Uploads.

 DashBoard Features: Multiple Store Creations, Image Uploads, User Accounts, Light and DarkMode ...